Human Resources

 • Full-Time Equivalent (FTE) –

-• Regular, nonpermanent – fixed duration, and fixed term staff positions must not exceed 1.0 FTE.
+• Regular, nonpermanent-fixed duration, and fixed term salaried staff positions must not exceed 1.0 FTE.
 A staff employee holding more than one FTE position cannot hold FTE positions that exceed 1.0 FTE in total.

-• Because nonpermanent hourly and intermittent staff positions do not have a regular expectation of hours (do not hold an FTE), departments may employ a single employee in both a nonpermanent hourly or intermittent staff position and a regular position, provided overtime rules are managed in compliance with the Fair Labor Standards Act (FLSA), see below.
+• Nonpermanent hourly, fixed term hourly, and intermittent staff positions do not have a regular expectation of hours; therefore, they do not hold an FTE.
+Departments may employ a single employee in both a nonpermanent hourly or intermittent staff position and a regular position, provided overtime rules are managed in compliance with the Fair Labor Standards Act (FLSA), see below.

 • Multiple Timekeeping Systems – Overtime is calculated in timekeeping systems (Workday for campus and Kronos for medical centers).
 Having employees with positions in more than one timekeeping system should be avoided and requires UW Human Resources and ISC approval.